Worksite Wellness

 - Provide educational messaging regarding the effects of stress and provide stress management tips for the workplace.
 Resource: Stress Management Tips, Work/Life Balance Infographic, Fight Stress with Healthy Habits, Stressed Out?
 You’re Not Alone Infographic

-- Provide a quiet room or stress reduction room on-site.
+- Provide a quiet room or stress reduction room onsite.

 - *Provide an educational video on office ergonomics.
 Resource: Office Ergonomics